shivamkr1353/shivamkr1353/README.md

 # 💫 About Me:
-I am a CSE student at Thapar Institute with over 6 years of technical education (Diploma + B.E.), focused on building scalable backend systems and production-ready web applications.
+I am a CSE student at Thapar Institute focused on building scalable backend systems and production-ready web applications.

 I specialize in the MERN stack and Python, with hands on internship experience in Full Stack Development and Artificial Intelligence.

-During my internships, I worked on realworld engineering problems like writing maintainable code, collaborating in development environments, and shipping functional features.
+During my internships, I worked on real world engineering problems like writing maintainable code, collaborating in development environments, and shipping functional features.

 I am currently seeking Software Development Engineer (SDE) opportunities where I can contribute to high-impact products while continuing to grow as an engineer.